Speckled chub: Description

-Distribution and Habitat
+Distribution and habitat

 The speckled chub is native to North America and is mainly found in the United States and Mexico.
-It is found in the Mississippi River basin from Minnesota and Nebraska to West Virginia and Ohio, and south to the Gulf Slope drainages from Florida to Texas and New Mexico.
+It is found in the Gulf Slope drainages from the Apalachicola basin to the Rio Grande basin and north to Minnesota.
 It appears to be restricted to large, flowing river channels, where they are found on the bottom with moderate to swift currents and sandy or gravelly bottoms.

 Feeding

 Speckled chubs use the taste buds located on the head, body, and fins to find the aquatic insects they feed on.
 Generally, they feed on aquatic insect larvae, with a large portion of their diet including the larvae of midges.

 Reproduction

 Spawning occurs around midday from late April to August, with large aggregations occurring in the lower Pearl River in Mississippi during March and April, and also in the main channels of the Cahaba and Tallapoosa Rivers during May and June.
 These fish have external fertilization.
 Mating is initiated when males pursue a female and nudge her abdomen.
 When the female is ready to spawn, the male wraps himself around her and the eggs and sperm are released at the same time.
 This mating behavior is usually repeated with several spawning episodes, generally with at least ten minutes between fertilizations.
 The speckled chub does not guard its eggs from potential predators.